Nesterov Finds GRAAL: Optimal and Adaptive Gradient Method for Convex Optimization: Introduction

 Motivated by the attractive theoretical and practical results for GRAAL and AdGD, we pose the following natural research question: \begin{question}<q> Is it possible to develop an algorithm that incorporates Nesterov acceleration and can truly adapt to the local curvature of the objective function, as GRAAL and AdGD do? \end{question} Unfortunately, to the best of our knowledge, there is no positive and comprehensive answer to this question. \citet{malitsky2020adaptive} proposed an accelerated version of AdGD, which showed strong experimental results.
-However, this algorithm is only a heuristic and does not have any theoretical guarantees whatsoever. \citet{li2023simple} attempted to develop an accelerated version of GRAAL, AC-FGM, with theoretical convergence guarantees.
-However, the abilities of AC-FGM to adapt to the local curvature of the objective function are highly limited, as we will discuss later.
+However, it is only a heuristic and does not have any theoretical convergence guarantees whatsoever.
+In addition, \citet{li2025simple} developed AC-FGM and \citet{suh2025adaptive} developed AdaNAG, which can be seen as attempts to incorporate Nesterov acceleration into GRAAL/AdGD with theoretical guarantees.
+However, the abilities of AC-FGM and AdaNAG to adapt to the local curvature of the objective function are highly limited, as we will discuss later.